ing-bank/baker/docs/documentation/concepts.md

 1. It signifies something of interest happened for a [process instance](dictionary.md#process-instance).

-    Example, *"the customer placed the order"*, *"terms and conditions where accepted"*
+    Example, *"the customer placed the order"*, *"terms and conditions were accepted"*

 2. The event may provide ingredients required to continue the process.